dav1312/fishtest-worker-gui/README.md

 ### 4. Running the Worker

 -   **To Start**: Click the large **START WORKER** button.
 All other controls will be disabled to prevent conflicts.
 The log viewer will now show the output from the Fishtest worker.
--   **To Stop Gracefully**: Click the **STOP WORKER (Graceful)** button.
+-   **To Stop Gracefully**: Click the **STOP WORKER** button.
 This creates a `fish.exit` file, which tells the worker to finish its current task and then shut down cleanly.
 This is the recommended way to stop the worker.
 -   **To Force Stop**: If the worker is unresponsive, **right-click** the red "STOP WORKER" button.
 You will be asked to confirm.
 This immediately terminates the worker process, and any work-in-progress may be lost.

 ### 5. Maintenance and Uninstallation